 He submitted his idea in the suggestion box.
 IBM gave it a try.
 Suddenly the wheels worked with untiring accuracy.
 Maintenance was cut.
 Customers were happy.

-IBM, which possesses one of the world's most successful managements, has an idea that employees should be well rewarded when they think up ways to save their company money or increase its profits.
+IBM, which possesses one of the world’s most successful management’s, has the idea that employees should be well rewarded when they think up ways to save their company money or increase its profits.
 So it was that Owens, not long after his idea went in, received a staggering check: $32,000 for a simple idea.

 Or consider Charles Glancey and Lawrence Livigni, two technicians who also work for IBM, at Poughkeepsie, N.Y.
 At about the same time, they suggested that IBM computers really didn’t need 14 of their many printed circuits.

 They even figured a way to get rid of them by a bit of rewiring.
 IBM found the computers worked just as well – and cost less to build.
 A few days after Owens got his $32,000 in Baltimore, the two in Poughkeepsie found themselves staring at a joint check for $56,013, believed to be the highest idea award ever made.

 A welcome mat for ideas.
 There was a time when any idea an employee had might be automatically considered the property of the company.
 It didn’t matter that you might have worked on it at home many nights.
 Even patents were appropriated.
 Result: Thinking was discouraged.
 Many took the attitude, “Well, let the brass worry about everything.”
 Some employees day after day saw costly errors, or opportunities missed and didn’t bother to suggest changes.